16 oz cream cheese, softened (2 8-oz sticks)

 When you are ready to serve, remove the plastic wrap and loosen the sides of the pan.
 You may or may not need a knife; just release the spring very slowly.

 Sprinkle about 1 tablespoon of superfine sugar all over the tops of the cheesecakes.
-(Of note, the caramelized sugar won’t stay hard in the fridge, so brule them just before serving.) crème bruleé
+(Of note, the caramelized sugar won’t stay hard in the fridge, so bruleé them just before serving.)

-*You can sub in Nilla Wafers or graham crackers if gingersnaps aren’t your jam.
+*You can sub in Nilla Wafers or graham crackers if gingersnaps aren’t your thing!

 **An option when you don’t have superfine sugar is to put some regular sugar into a blender or food processor for 30 seconds or so.
 Smaller granules help the sugar melt faster when you are torching it.
-Regular sugar will still work okay though, it’s just a bit tougher not to burn it.
+Regular sugar will still work, but it's harder to caramelize it without burning.

 Make this recipe?
 Let me know how it went - or find me on Instagram and tag @IntensiveCakeUnit in your photo!